vdbrink/vdbrink.github.io/docker/index.md

     environment:
       - TZ=Europe/Amsterdam
 ```
-The content of the file `./volumes/zigbee2mqtt/configuration.yaml` where you define things like all theZigbee devices and the groups with their devices.
+The content of the file `./volumes/zigbee2mqtt/configuration.yaml` defines things like all the Zigbee devices and the groups with their devices.
 ```
 homeassistant: true
 permit_join: true